ukpabik/term-battle/README.md

 **Work in Progress....**

-TermBattle is a multiplayer terminal-based game inspired by **PokémonShowdown**, where players can battle each other in real-time through the command line interface.
+TermBattle is a multiplayer terminal-based game inspired by **Pokémon Showdown**, where players can battle each other in real-time through the command line interface.
 The game is currently under development, and I am actively working on adding features and improving gameplay.

 ---